-This year, our investment of more than \$1.1 billion for infrastructure will help generate \$479 million in economic activity and create hundreds of new jobs for Newfoundland and Labrador tradespeople.
+This year, our investment of more than \$1.1 billion for infrastructure will help generate \$479 million in economic activity and create hundreds of new jobs for Newfoundland and Labrador's great tradespeople.

-Investments in new hospitals and upgrades at existing facilities will improve how our valued health care professionals treat patients.
-This will also improve our ability to attract new health care professionals as they may want to work in more modern environments.
+S. COADY: Investments in new hospitals and upgrades at existing facilities will improve how our valued health care professionals treat patients.
+This will also improve our ability to attract new health care professionals as they may want to work in a more modern environment.

-This year, we're investing:

-- Almost \$450 million for the construction of the new regional hospital in Corner Brook and adult mental health and addictions hospital in St. John's; - \$7.8 million will continue planning and procurement of a new hospital to replace St. Clare's Mercy Hospital and a new Cardiovascular and Stroke Institute.
-It also includes the demolition of the former Grace Hospital nursing residence; - More than \$50 million for renovations and improvements to health care facilities, as well as new equipment; - \$13 million for the re-development of the emergency department at the Health Sciences Centre; - ▶ \$250,000 for planning of a new long-term care facility in the Bay St. George region; and, - ▶ \$150,000 for planning of a new school of nursing in Western Newfoundland.
+This year, we're investing: almost \$450 million for the construction of the new regional hospital in Corner Brook and an adult mental health and addictions hospital in St. John's.

+S. COADY: \$7.8 million will continue planning and procurement of a new hospital to replace St. Clare's Mercy Hospital and a new Cardiovascular and Stroke Institute.

+S. COADY: It also includes the demolition of the former Grace Hospital nursing residence.

+S. COADY: More than \$50 million for renovations and improvements to health care facilities, as well as new equipment; \$13 million for the re-development of the emergency department at the Health Sciences Centre; and, \$250,000 for the planning of a new long-term care facility in the Bay St. George region.

+S. COADY: And, \$150,000 for planning of a new school of nursing in Western Newfoundland.

-Our government is investing \$225 million in highway infrastructure in 2023, culminating in close to \$1.4 billion in improvements to provincial roads and highways over the next five years.
+S. COADY: Our government is investing \$225 million in highway and road infrastructure in 2023, culminating in close to \$1.4 billion in improvements to provincial roads and highways over the next five years.

-This is an historic investment in our critical trade routes that people depend on for services, education, health care, and tourism.
+S. COADY: This is an historic investment in our critical trade routes that people depend on for services, educations, health care, and tourism.